June 22 - New service coming to Cambrian

 No trip available in the system, what happened?

-If the app shows that a trip is not available, first make sure you are trying to book a trip within the hours of the service.
+If the app shows that a trip is not available, first make sure you are trying to book a trip within the hours of the operation.

 Otherwise, the buses may be busy or temporarily offline.
-Try booking again in a few minutes or call Customer Service at 780-464-RIDE (7433).
+Try booking again in a few minutes or call 780-464-RIDE (7433) during On-demand hours of operation.

 Booking for other people